Dr. Loveless Curiosity Lab

 Gravity, drag, spin, and the curved path of a famous soccer ball

-This project explores why a free kick does not simply follow a parabola.
-Gravity pulls the ball down, air resistance slows it, and spin creates a Magnus force that bends the path through the air.
+This project began with a simple sports question: how does a soccer ball bend through the air?
+A free kick is not just a parabola.
+Gravity pulls the ball down, air resistance slows it, and spin creates a sideways Magnus force that can curl the path around a wall and toward the goal.

 Back to Project Showcase